nasa/harmony-browse-image-generator/README.md

 # Harmony Browse Image Generator (HyBIG).

-This library is designed to produce browse imagery, with default behaviours to produce browse imagery that is compatible with the NASA Global Image Browse Services ([GIBS](https://www.earthdata.nasa.gov/eosdis/science-system-description/eosdis-components/gibs)).
+This repository contains code designed to produce browse imagery.
+Its default behaviour produces images compatible with the NASA Global Image Browse Services ([GIBS](https://www.earthdata.nasa.gov/eosdis/science-system-description/eosdis-components/gibs)).

-This means that defaults for images are selected to match the visualization generation requirements and recommendations put forth in the GIBS Interface Control Document (ICD), which can be found on [Earthdata Wiki](https://wiki.earthdata.nasa.gov/display/GITC/Ingest+Delivery+Methods) along with [additional GIBS documentation](https://nasa-gibs.github.io/gibs-api-docs/).
+This means that default parameters for images are selected to match the visualization generation requirements and recommendations put forth in the GIBS Interface Control Document (ICD), which can be found on [Earthdata Wiki](https://wiki.earthdata.nasa.gov/display/GITC/Ingest+Delivery+Methods) along with [additional GIBS documentation](https://nasa-gibs.github.io/gibs-api-docs/).